z-bingo/kernel-prediction-networks-PyTorch/README.md

 # kernel-prediction-networks-PyTorch
-Reimplement of 'Burst Denoising with Kernel Prediction Networks' and 'Multi-Kernel Prediction Networks for Denoising of Image Burst' by using PyTorch
+Reimplement of `Burst Denoising with Kernel Prediction Networks` and `Multi-Kernel Prediction Networks for Denoising of Image Burst` by using PyTorch.

+# Requirements
+- Python3
+- PyTorch >= 1.0.0